 Fold sifted flour mixture into the egg mixture until evenly incorporated.

 Fill each cupcake liner approximately ⅔ full.
 Transfer to the oven.

 Bake for 20 minutes or until the tops spring back when touched lightly.
 Do not overbake.

-In a small bowl & using a microwave, heat cream over medium-low heat in 15-second intervals until steaming hot but not boiling.
+In a small bowl and using a microwave, heat cream over medium-low heat in 15-second intervals until steaming hot but not boiling.

-Pour chocolate chips into hot cream & stir the chocolate until smooth.
+Pour chocolate chips into the hot cream and stir it until smooth.
 This will take a couple of minutes, while the heat of the cream melts all of the chocolate.
-You may also need to re-heat using the microwave as needed.
+You may also need to reheat using the microwave as needed.

 Transfer your ganache into a tipped piping bag.

 Fill up your cool cupcakes by injecting the tip into the tops of cupcakes.
 Squeeze gently to push the chocolate filling into the cake, while slowly lifting your piping bag.
 It will be filled up once you see it overflow slightly on top.
 Repeat for all cupcakes.